E2LLM: Encoder Elongated Large Language Models for Long-Context Understanding and Reasoning: Results and Discussions on Ablation Studies

 \item\textbf{$-\mathbf{\mathcal{D}}$} entails keeping the decoder-only LLM frozen, in order to test whether the LLM can still adequately comprehend the output tokens from the adapter in the absence of any dedicated training.

-\item\textbf{$+$overlap} variant introduces an overlap of 30\% of the chunk size between sequential chunks during the chunking process.
+\item\textbf{$+$Overlap} variant introduces an overlap of 30\% of the chunk size between sequential chunks during the chunking process.
 Moreover, within the scope of the ``understanding'' task's restatement operation, the model is required to restate the overlapping section of these chunks once.

-\item\textbf{$+$bge} variant test, on the other hand, involves replacing the GTE-Large-en model with the bge-m3 model as the encoder.
+\item\textbf{$+$BGE} variant test, on the other hand, involves replacing the GTE-large-en model with the BGE-m3 model as the encoder.
 This study seeks to affirm that our model maintains compatable with different sentence-embedding models serving as encoders.

-\item\textbf{$+$Llama2$-$13B} configuration, similar in testing to the $+$bge variant, is designed to verify the compatibility of our E2LLM with other LLMs serving as decoders. \end{itemize}
+\item\textbf{$+$Llama2$-$13B} configuration, similar in testing to the $+$BGE variant, is designed to verify the compatibility of our E2LLM with other LLMs serving as decoders. \end{itemize}

 First, we assess the significance of the ``understanding'' task within E2LLM.
-Our findings indicate a substantial decrease in performance—by 16.39\%—when this task is omitted, highlighting its crucial role in helping E2LLM interpret the chunk embeddings produced by the encoder and further enhancing the performance of the ``reasoning'' task.
-Next, we examine the necessity of training the LoRA branches of the encoder and the decoder during alignment.
+Our findings indicate a substantial decrease in performance—by 16.39\%—when this task is omitted, highlighting its crucial role in helping E2LLM interpret the chunk embeddings produced by the encoder and further enhancing the performance of the ``reasoning'' task. \rbt{Next, we assess the importance of the proposed adapter, and conduct an evaluation by replacing it with the combination of the [CLS] token and MLP.
+The results showed a performance drop of 3.42\%, indicating that our adapter more effectively captures chunk information and aligns better with the decoder.} Then, we examine the necessity of training the LoRA branches of the encoder and the decoder during alignment.
 As shown in Table~\ref{table:ablation_study}, the results for configurations -$\gE$ and -$\gD$ underscore the importance of training these components; without this training, E2LLM's performance diminishes by 9.08\% and 12.03\%, respectively.
-Finally, we explore the impact of replacing the chunker, text encoder, and LLM decoder within E2LLM (notated as +overlap, +bge, and +Llama2-13B).
+Finally, we explore the impact of replacing the chunker, text encoder, and LLM decoder within E2LLM (notated as +overlap, +BGE, and +Llama2-13B).
 Our analysis reveals that chunkers with overlapping segments (e.g., 30\% overlap) provide a modest performance boost.
 Additionally, employing more advanced encoders and decoders further enhances E2LLM's performance, suggesting that improvements in individual components can positively affect the overall system.